xemlock/wp-codemirror-block/readme.txt

 == Frequently Asked Questions ==

+= Q. It Supports Classic Editor? =
+Yes, Now it supports classic editor.
+So, works with tinyMCE editor.
+But it not support live syntax highlighting.

 = Q. It is Run without Gutenberg? =
-No, it is Dependent on Gutenberg to Create Blocks, you have to install and activate Gutenberg, or Update your WordPress to 5.0 with built-in Block Editor.
+Yes, But if you want get live syntax highlighting, you have to install and activate Gutenberg, or Update your WordPress to latest version with built-in Block Editor.

 = Q. How to insert Code Block in Post? =
 A. Adding `Code Block` is same as inserting other Blocks.

 1. Log in to Admin Area of your WordPress website.
 2. Go to `Posts` -> `Add New`.
-3. Click The + button. it dispaly all available `Blocks` to Insert.
+3. Click The + button. it display all available `Blocks` to Insert.
 4. Find or Search `Code Block`.
 5. Click `Code Block` to insert in Post.